Learning Outcomes

 Who Can Prepare the Report?

 The report must be prepared and signed by an accountant who is a member of a recognised chartered accountancy body and is, or works for, a registered auditor.
-The accountant must be independent and not involved in the day-to-day running of the firm.
+The accountant must be independent of the firm’s day‑to‑day operations.
+Engagement terms should confirm the accountant’s right to obtain all relevant records and their duty to report material concerns to the SRA (for example, evidence of fraud, theft or serious systems weaknesses that put client money at risk).
+The SRA can disqualify an accountant from preparing reports where due care and skill has not been exercised.

 Key Term: qualified accountant